-In addition to unidirectional flow, Zhang, Klingsch, Schadschneider, and Seyfried (2012) describe experimental results for bidirectional flow.
-These results are summarized and compared to unidirectional results in Figure 4.
+In addition to unidirectional flow, Zhang and Seyfried (2013) and Zhang, Klingsch, Schadschneider, and Seyfried (2012) describe experimental results for bidirectional flow.
+The experimental bidirectional results are summarized and compared to unidirectional results in Figure 3.

-The experimental setup is shown in Figure 11.
+The experimental setup is shown in Figure 10.
 For a Balanced Flow Ratio (BFR) the left and right entrance widths were identical.
 A limited number of tests used an Unbalanced Flow Ratio (UFR) with different entrance widths.
 The measured fundamental diagrams were the same for balanced and unbalanced flow.

 In addition, participants were either allowed to select to exit to their left or right or were assigned a direction.
-When the participants selected the exit direction, Stable Separated Lanes (SSL) formed, but when required to exit a given direction, lanes were unstable and varied in time and space (Figure 12) resulting in Dynamical Multi-Lanes (DML) flow.
+When the participants selected the exit direction, Stable Separated Lanes (SSL) formed, but when required to exit a given direction, lanes were unstable and varied in time and space (Figure 11) resulting in Dynamical Multi-Lanes (DML) flow.